 Minimum entry qualification - an Honours degree at 2:1 or above (or International equivalent) in Mathematics, Engineering or equivalent, and demonstrable knowledge in programming languages (Python and Matlab), possibly supported by an MSc Degree.

-This position is only open to Home students.
+This position is only open to Home and EU students.